T-Ash-90/qrcg-api-statistics-project/README.md

    If any QR code does not have a **target URL**, the script will display:

     No Target URL, as this is a <Type> QR Code

+5. After displaying all the QR codes, the script will show the **total scans** across all QR codes within the date range you specified (or for all time if no range is set).

 ---